Nutrition FAQsby John Meadows on December 1, 2021

 So you know, you may be ridiculed for believing this, as many believe the only way to lose fat is by simply consuming less than you are actually burning.
 I don’t think the body is this simple.
 For weight loss I might agree, but for body composition, my best evidence is that I see hundreds of people every year gain muscle and lose weight at the same time.
 So were they in caloric excess?
 Below maintenance?

-In regards to meal timing, I work from 6 am to 2:30 pm usually every Monday through Friday with a long commute, so I need to train after work.
+In regard to meal timing, I work from 6 am to 2:30 pm usually every Monday through Friday with a long commute, so I need to train after work.
 Now, I am trying to follow the diet plan that you created for Antoine Vaillant, but due to time restrictions, I’m not sure of the best time to eat certain meals.
 This usually means that once I finished working out, I need to eat, shower, and sleep.
 I know you stress eating carbs around your workout, but is it alright for me to do that when I workout only a couple of hours before bed?

 Absolutely it is ok to have carbs at night around training!
 When you train, you set your muscle up to preferentially suck in glucose, and it doesn’t matter if it’s morning, noon, or night.
 Don’t be afraid of getting fat.
 That is more of a function of just overeating over the course of a day.
 If you are trying to get leaner, keep those early meals primarily protein and fat.